 - The obsession with baby’s weight, and how it can create unnecessary angst

-- Why your pediatrician (or PCP) probably knows nothing about breastfeeding
+- Why your pediatrician (or PCP) probably knows nothing about lactation support

-Here you can see all of the videos that Jack mentioned on the show (and more!), including:
+- you can watch all of the videos that Jack mentioned on the show (and more!), including:

-- Video of 28 hour old baby doing baby-led, mother-guided latching
+- a 28-hour old baby doing baby-led, parent-guided latching

 Related Birthful episodes: